 \subsection{Policy Iteration}

-The proposed algorithm for CT system used in this paper is motivated by Policy Iteration (PI) \cite{sutton2018reinforcement} .
-Therefore in this section we describe PI.
-PI is an iterative method of reinforcement learning (RL) for solving optimal policy of CT or discrete-time systems, and involves computation cycles between policy evaluation based on \eqref{eq.Lyapunoveuqation} and policy improvement based on \eqref{eq.PMP}.
-The pseudo-code of PI is shown in Algorithm~\ref{alg:PI}.
+Rather than attempting to solve the HJB equation directly, most Adaptive Dynamic Programming (ADP) methods adopt an iterative technique, called Policy Iteration (PI), to approximate both the value function and the policy \cite{sutton2018reinforcement}.
+PI consists of alternating between policy evaluation using \eqref{eq.Lyapunoveuqation} and policy improvement using \eqref{eq.PMP}.
+The algorithm proposed in this paper is also based on PI, as shown in the pseudocode in Algorithm \ref{alg:PI}.

-As Algorithm~\ref{alg:PI} shows, the first step of PI is to find an initial policy $\pi^0(x) \in \Psi(\Omega)$ because the associated value function $V^0(x)$ is finite only when the system is asymptotically stable.
-Algorithm~\ref{alg:PI} will iteratively converge to the optimal control policy $\pi^*(x) \in \Psi(\Omega)$ and value function $V^*(x)$.
-Proofs of convergence and optimality have been given in \cite{lewis2005definition}.
+As shown in Algorithm~\ref{alg:PI}, the first step of PI is to find an initial policy $\pi^0(x) \in \Psi(\Omega)$, because the associated value function $V^0(x)$ is finite only when the system is asymptotically stable.
+Algorithm \ref{alg:PI} then iteratively refines both the optimal control policy and the optimal value function.
+The convergence and optimality of the algorithm are proven in \cite{lewis2005definition}.